South Sudanese Australians

-South Sudanese Australians are people of South Sudanese ancestry or birth who live in Australia.
+South Sudanese Australians are Australian citizens or permanent residents who are fully or partially of South Sudanese ancestry.

 Demographics

-Following South Sudan's independence in July 2011, the Australian Bureau of Statistics (ABS) included the country amongst the country of birth and ancestry options in the 2011 Census that took place in August.
+Following South Sudan's independence in July 2011, the Australian Bureau of Statistics (ABS) included the country amongst the country of birth and ancestry options in the 2011 census that took place in August.
 This census recorded 3,487 people born in South Sudan in Australia.
-However, the ABS note that "South Sudan-born were previously included in the Census count of the Sudan-born, and this is highly likely with a large number in the 2011 Census".
+However, the ABS notes that "South Sudan-born were previously included in the Census count of the Sudan-born, and this is highly likely with a large number in the 2011 Census".
 Of the 3,487, the largest number were living in the state of Victoria (1,118), followed by Queensland (715), then New South Wales (561) and Western Australia (489).
 A total of 4,825 people indicated that they were of partial or full South Sudanese ancestry.

 The 2016 census recorded 7,699 South Sudan-born people in Australia, with 2,750 living in Victoria, 1,430 in Queensland and 1,201 in Western Australia.
 10,755 people indicated that they had partial or full South Sudanese ancestry.

 The 2021 census recorded 8,255 people born in South Sudan.
 14,273 people indicated that they had South Sudanese ancestry.

+Age and gender

+The South Sudanese Australian population is slightly younger than the average for the total Australian population with a median age of 37 years compared to 38 years.

+In the most recent census (2021), 4,062 male South Sudanese Australians were recorded and 4,193 females.
+This equates to a gender ratio of roughly 97 males per 100 females.

+Education

+According to the 2021 census, 19.3% of South Sudanese Australians over 15 years old had a “Bachelor Degree level and above” and 8.8% reported "no educational attainment" compared to 26.3% and 0.8% of the total Australian population.

+Employment

+For South Sudanese Australians aged 15 years and older, there was a labour force participation rate of 77.2% and an unemployment rate of 14.8%.
+This is lower than the total Australian population with a participation rate of 87.1% and 5.1% unemployment rate.

+The most common occupations are "Community and Personal Service Workers" (33.2%), followed by "Labourers" (24.8%), "Machinery Operators and Drivers" (13.1%), and "Professionals" (10.5%).

+Marital status

+Among South Sudanese Australians aged 15 years and older, 39% are married, which is lower than the Australian average of 46.5%.

+Median income

+In 2021, the median household income for South Sudanese Australians was $1,547 AUD per week.
+This is lower than the total Australian population ($1,746 AUD) and over-seas born population ($1,936 AUD).

+Religion

+At the 2021 census, the major religious affiliations for South Sudan-born people were Catholic 36.8%, Anglican 29.4%, other Christianity 11.1%, and Presbyterian 3.9%.
+4.9% reported no religion.